 Holding the club with a comfortable grip might help you to get better precision and generally a better distance as in golf when you become harder, the unpleasant thing might come out; therefore, your all attempts should be comfortable and natural.

 Attempting baseball or interlock grip

 This is an extremely fundamental grasp like how baseball players hold a bat.
 Make sure you have your left hand under your golf club so that you can have your fingers over it to grasp it tightly where your fingers meet with your palm.
-After that, your left thumb should have a straight alignment with the club head.
+After that, your left thumb should have a straight alignment with the clubhead.
 Now, place your right hand as it should be below your left hand on the golf club to keep your right little finger over the index finger of the left hand.
-However, if you find it uncomfortable to move your fingers as baseball grip does allow your fingers to be disconnected from each other, you can think of overlapping or interlocking grip to get your fingers connected strongly and comfortably.
-Moving up your right hand up the grip on the golf club and having your little finger of the right hand either on the space between the index and the middle finger of the left hand, or on the index finger, you can ensure an interlocking grip of the hands to get a better result.
+However, if you find it uncomfortable to move your fingers as a baseball grip does allow your fingers to be disconnected from each other, you can think of an overlapping or interlocking grip to get your fingers connected strongly and comfortably.
+Moving up your right hand up the grip on the golf club and having your little finger of the right hand either on the space between the index and the middle finger of the left hand or on the index finger, you can ensure an interlocking grip of the hands to get a better result.

 Golf Swing Basics and Techniques

 Getting your club lifted over your head back from its starting point is called backswing; however, to shift your weight of the upper body from the front foot to back foot while you attempt backswing, you should turn your upper body comfortably.
 Firstly, move the hands straight back while keeping them near your back leg.
 Attempt to keep your front arm straight while you do this.
 As the clubhead pivots in reverse between your left arm and the club shaft, the pole turns out to be practically corresponding to the ground.